jzombie/rich-cms/md-content/index.md

 ## Moving On

 My experiences of "learning as I went" carried onto learning some C/C++, Objective-C, Python, and a bunch of tools and libraries: working in highly regulated industries such as finance and virtual healthcare to the growing field of regulated cryptocurrency.

+My most recent projects have involved working with TensorFlow and Pandas and developing a Rust application compiled to WASM for doing portfolio analysis.